Hera-system/Hera/README.md

 # What's done

-* Accepts the result from the webhook and enters it into the database
+* Adding webhack results and templates to the database
 * Added models and forms for templates and command execution

 ---